-There are a lot of embedded components such as FTP server, Samba, WOL and much more.
-Through the web interface, you can get detailed statistics and the channel load in the local, wireless network and the Internet.
+There are a lot of embedded components such as the FTP server, Samba, WOL, and much more.
+Through the web interface, you can get detailed statistics and the channel load in the local, wireless network, and the Internet.
 In addition, you can see the processor load and the available memory of the router.

 If you configure the router to install additional packages, you can turn your router into a home media server: connected hard drive with an installed torrent client, IPTV broadcast over HTTP protocol for viewing via Wi-Fi.
 If you have a TV with DLNA support, you can connect the TV to the router and view IPTV, as well as watch movies from your hard drive.
 However, the more significant benefit is the ability to set up and configure the VPN service.

 There are a lot of VPN providers who offer the configuration for DD-WRT routers.
 In most cases, the default firmware does not allow the correct functionality of the service, but it is much better with DD-WRT.

 Now, let’s try to install this alternative firmware for the router.
 We are using the TP-Link WR740N router as an example.
 Even if you use a different router, the procedure is very similar.
 The only possible difference is the alternative web interface menu.